 Expanded loan qualifications

 How does Upstart do it?
-Simple: their application process takes into account your college degree and field of study, your work history, and the number of years of credit that you may already have on your record to consider you for a personal loan used to buy a car.
+Simple: their application process takes into account your education, employment, and the number of years of credit that you may already have on your record to consider you for a personal loan used to buy a car.
+Although educational information is collected as part of Upstart's rate check process, neither Upstart nor its bank partners have a minimum educational attainment requirement in order to be eligible for a loan.
 It's easy to see how many borrowers who might be turned down by a traditional bank are able to qualify when using Upstart's expanded criteria.

 New borrowers welcome

 That's not to say that everyone can get a car loan with this platform.
-In general, your FICO or Vantage score will probably need to be at least 580 (or even 620, depending on the laws in your state).
-But, don't worry if your credit history isn't "old" enough to have a FICO score: Upstart will still let you apply and determine your eligibility based on the factors mentioned previously.
-Also, your debt-to-income ratio (DTI) will be factored in, and you won't be eligible if your credit report contains bankruptcies or any delinquent accounts.
+In general, your credit score will probably need to be at least 580 (or even 620, depending on the laws in your state).
+But, don't worry if your credit history isn't very long - Upstart will still let you apply and determine your eligibility based on the factors mentioned previously.
+Also, you won't be eligible if your credit report contains bankruptcies or any delinquent accounts.

 Loan offers within minutes

 You could have loan offers within minutes of submitting your application.
-Once your auto loan is fully approved and you accept the terms, your funds may be in your bank account by the next business day - freeing you up to go negotiate on the car you've been dreaming of.
+Once your auto loan is fully approved and you accept the terms, your funds may be in your bank account by the next business day.
+If you accept your loan by 5pm EST (not including weekends or holidays), you will receive your funds the next business day.
+Loans used to fund education related expenses are subject to a 3 business day wait period between loan acceptance and funding in accordance with federal law.
+All of this frees you up to go negotiate for the car you've been dreaming of